teamdatatonic/looker-gcp-control/README.md

 # GCP Billing and BigQuery Audit

+This repository contains two Looker blocks for analysing **Google Cloud Platform logs**.
+We provide a Looker model called **GCP Billing** which sits on top of GCP billing log exports.
+This model allows you to analyse billing data across projects and across products and resource types, allowing you to efficiently manage you GCP Billing account.
+We also provide projected monthly spend based on your current daily billing, so you can take actions to control spending across your organisation.

+We also provide a model to anlayse **BigQuery data access logs**.
+The model sits on top of a Stackdriver Logging export of BigQuery queries and data access.
+This allows you to effectively monitor BigQuery performance and cost at a per user level.
+It can be used to set up alerts to long running or high cost queries.
+Below we also detail a method to analyse these logs across several projects, allowing you to visualise your BigQuery organisation in one place.

 ## Getting Started

+Let's run through the steps in both the Google Cloud Platform, and in Looker, to setup the logging exports and the Looker block.

 ### GCP Setup

 Create a BigQuery dataset for the billing and BigQuery audit logs.
 Go to the Google Cloud Platform console, and select **BigQuery**, or go to https://bigquery.cloud.google.com/.
 Click the drop down next to the project name and select **Create New Dataset**, set a location and click **OK**.

 *Optional:* We recommend setting up a new GCP Project, purely for this purpose.

 ### Setting up the Billing Export